numbas/editor-docs/source/how-do-i.rst

     It's best practice to attach images to questions so that they're distributed with the final compiled exam, rather than linking to images stored on a webserver.

-    When editing a :ref:`content-area`, click on the :guilabel:`Insert/Edit Image` button.
-You can then either pick an image you've already uploaded, or click the :term:`Choose file` button to upload an image from your computer.
+    When editing a content area, click on the :guilabel:`Insert/Edit Image` button.
+You can then either pick an image you've already uploaded, or click the :guilabel:`Choose file` button to upload an image from your computer.

-    You can resize images and add a title attribute by selecting the image in the :ref:`content-area` and clicking on the :guilabel:`Insert/Edit Image` button.
+    You can resize images and add a title attribute by selecting the image in the content area and clicking on the :guilabel:`Insert/Edit Image` button.

     .. raw:: html